quantiacs/documentation/en/source/user_guide/local_development.md

    )
    ```

+This strategy uses a lookback period of 365 calendar days for computing indicators and, after a warmup of 365 calendar days, performs a simulation for 2 years.

 6. Use this command to run your strategy (replace **python** with **python3** if your default python version is 2):
    ```bash
     python strategy.py